hilton1977/LaochenpiBlog/source/_posts/Springboot 启动过程（一）.md

         Banner printedBanner = this.printBanner(environment);
         context = this.createApplicationContext();
         // 初始化异常上报
-        exceptionReporters = this.getSpringFactoriesInstances(SpringBootExceptionReporter.class, new Class[]{ConfigurableApplicationContext.class}, context);
+        exceptionReporters = this.getSpringFactoriesInstances(SpringBootExceptionReporter.class,new Class[]{ConfigurableApplicationContext.class},context);
-        // 准备 刷新 容器
+        // 准备刷新容器
         this.prepareContext(context, environment, listeners, applicationArguments, printedBanner);
         this.refreshContext(context);
         this.afterRefresh(context, applicationArguments);